Horse racing: United States

 In the United States, Thoroughbred flat races are run on surfaces of either dirt, synthetic or turf.
 Other tracks offer Quarter Horse racing and Standardbred racing, on combinations of these three types of racing surfaces.
 Racing of other breeds, such as Arabian horse racing, is found on a limited basis.
 American Thoroughbred races are run at a wide variety of distances, most commonly from 5 to 12 furlong; with this in mind, breeders of Thoroughbred race horses attempt to breed horses that excel at a particular distance (see dosage index).

-Horse racing in the United States and on the North American continent dates back to 1665, which saw the establishment of the Newmarket course in Salisbury, New York, a section of what is now known as the Hempstead Plains of Long Island, New York.
+Horse racing in the United States and on the North American continent dates back to 1665, which saw the establishment of the Newmarket Course in Salisbury, New York, a section of what is now known as the Hempstead Plains of Long Island, New York.
 This first racing meet in North America was supervised by New York's colonial governor, Richard Nicolls.
 The area is now occupied by the present Nassau County, New York, a region of Greater Westbury and East Garden City.
 The South Westbury section is still known as Salisbury.

 The first record of quarter-mile length races dated back to 1674 in Henrico County, Virginia.
 Each race consisted of only two horses, and they raced down the village streets and lanes.
 The Quarter Horse received its name from the length of the race.

+Tracing back the history of horse racing in the United States to its earliest inception in 1665, this sport has become an industry contributing approximately $15 billion to the U.S. economy in 2019.
+Horse racing has become the second most popular spectator sport in the United States with the establishment of historic tracks like Belmont Park, major events like the Kentucky Derby, and significant institutions such as the American Stud Book.